Project Name: Shimba Hills Forest Guides Association

 These are usually symbolic gestures to enhance the solidarity of volunteers and the hosting community.
 Kindly contact KVDA for details in case you are willing to support a worthy cause in the community either by offering a donation or long-term intervention on the project.

-Orientation: Will be done on 4th September 2021 at KVDA Residence in Nairobi and the team will leave for the project on the morning of 5th September 2021
+Orientation: Will be done on 3rd April 2023 at Nairobi South YMCA Hostel in Nairobi and the team will leave on the morning of 4th April 2023.

 Airport pick-up services: